web3privacy/events_web/README.md

 Public repository of the code for web3privacy events webpages -  built with simple web-standard HTML and CSS

-**Please advise** at this time this code is currently being worked on for the Web3Privacy Summit 2 website

 ## CONTENTS

 - [ ] /fonts/            =  folder that holds all the fonts used by the website